souyang/unit-grader/THIRD_PARTY_TOOLS.md

 ### Comparison with other tools
 - Sphinx has rich ecosystem of extensions and themes that make the documentation highly customizable when compared with `MkDocs`
-- Sphinx could support generating PDF or ePub besides HTML and could suit will with extenstive API documentation for future maintainance when compared with `MkDocs`
+- Sphinx could support generating PDF or ePub besides HTML and could suit will with extenstive API documentation for future maintenance when compared with `MkDocs`